Real UX design, UI development

-Well-conceived UI and UX designs improve accessibility and simplify use.
-They minimize training requirements, improve productivity, and reduce error rates.
-They can give voice to a brand and can support — or even inspire — a marketing strategy.
+The best user interfaces help minimize training time, improve productivity, and reduce error rates.
+Well-conceived UI and user experience can give voice to a brand and can support — or even inspire — a marketing strategy.

 “It is a very nice, clean user interface, and very intuitively easy to use.
 Anybody who works in an earth station, who knows what you need to do, can walk up to this thing and start tapping buttons, and get it to do something useful without a user manual.
 That was one of our design goals.